Punams15/Punams15/README.md

 <h2 align="center">“If you have to hurt other people in order to feel powerful, you are an extremely weak individual.” ~ Bobby J Mattingly </h2>
 <h2 align="center">“Not everyone staring at you is admiring you.
 Some are amazed you survived the trap they set for you...Keep shining..” ~ 4AM Thoughts </h2>
 <h2 align="center">“There's a natural law of karma that vindictive people, who go out of their way to hurt others, will end up broke and alone.” ~ Sylvester Stallone </h2>
+<h2 align="center">“Remember that jealousy is when you count someone else's blessings instead of your own.” ~ Roy T. Bennett, The Light in the Heart </h2>
 <h3 align="center">I'm a kind-hearted ,passionate and detail-oriented Software engineer from USA <img width="51" height="51" alt="image" src="https://github.com/user-attachments/assets/4085c872-c849-45bd-bcb4-69b7ab275faf"/>
 </h3>